 Specifies the maximum number of seconds to allow for the epilog to run.
 If it runs longer, the epilog will be terminated.
 If this variable is not specified, the epilog will be given unlimited time to complete.

-batchCPCU Specifies the default number of CPUs per compute unit for batch applications.
+batchCPCU Specifies the default number of CPUs per compute unit for nodes whose allocation mode attribute is marked as batch.
 The default on Gemini systems is 0.

 interactiveCPCU